superterrific/dana-byerly/src/notes/ifttt-test-3.md

 ---
-title: 'Another test post that will be deleted'
+title: 'Hopefully the last test post that will be deleted'
-summary: 'Sorry about that, again!'
+summary: 'Keep your fingers crossed!'
 date: 2023-02-11
 category: 'Notes'
 ---

-Good news, the other post worked.
-Not good news, the formatting included HTML and annoying spacing.
-Hoping to fix that up this time around.
+The third attempt failed.
+I'm going to try one more time.

 Adding another paragraph to see if/how formatting works.